 For more information about my situation, please follow this link:

 I'm Kaolin (or Maia, or Casey, if you prefer).|

-I'm 22 and I live in Scarborough.
-I am an abrasive feminist who really likes earthbending.
+I'm 23 and I live in Scarborough.
+I am a feminist who really likes earthbending.

-I am currently exploring the world of 3D modeling, which I love, and I'm planning a series of web-based transmedia storytelling projects for which 3D modeling will be necessary.
+I am currently exploring the world of 3D modeling, which I love, and I'm planning a series of web-based transmedia storytelling projects for which 3D modeling and programming will be necessary.